HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/apply_configchanges_docker.md

 -   .env
 -   docker-compose.yml

-The docker-compose command is used to apply the changes.
+The Docker and Podman commands are similar.
+The only difference is that docker precedes the command when issued in a Docker environment and podman precedes the name in a Podman environment.
+Example commands used in the Sametime documentation are shown using Docker.
+For Podman, change docker to podman.

-**Note:** Values in the Docker commands are case sensitive and must be entered in lower case.
+**Note:** Values in the Docker commands are case-sensitive and must be entered in lowercase.

 1. Shut down the Sametime server.

     ``` {#codeblock_rxs_k2h_15b}
-    docker-compose down
+    docker compose down

     ```